Safari users if you experience issues with booking, please see help & assistance

 Book tickets

-They are a father, a mother and a grown son.
+A father, a mother, and a grown son make desperate attempts at connection.
 The son wants nothing to do with the parents.
 They look for him but he does not want to be found.
+Their struggles to communicate are intercepted by the echoes of people who look just like them – their mysterious doppelgängers.

-In true Fosse fashion, there’s a tension that resonates between the lines.
-An intriguing ambiguity between what is said and what is left unsaid, leaving it up to the audience to fill in the rest.” – Vårt Land
+There’s a tension that resonates between the lines.
+An intriguing ambiguity between what is said and what is left unsaid.” – Vårt Land

 A strong directorial vision that points towards a new and exciting chapter in the history of the Norwegian Theatre, Einkvan had its world premiere in Oslo on April 25, 2024.